AdobeDocs/journey-optimizer.sv-SE/help/using/experience-decisioning/items.md

    ![](assets/item-approve.png)

 <!--* Identifying how many times a given customer has been shown a decision item.
 If a marketer wants to determine how many times a specific customer has been shown an offer, they can do that.
 Go to Profiles menu, Attributes tab.
-You’ll see all counter values.
+You'll see all counter values.
 The alphanumeric string is associated to the offer.
 To make the map, go to an item, in the URL check the last alphanumeric strings.
 D stands for day, w stands for week, m for month.
-“Ce” custom event-->
+"Ce" custom event-->

 ## Hantera beslutsobjekt {#manage}